2022/23 | Conestoga College

 - Submitted using font size of 12 CPI and standard 1" margins

 - Written in a grammatically correct manner (use spell and grammar check)

 - Handed in securely fastened with a cover page indicating the course name, faculty's name, student's name, section and date submitted

 - Handed in at the beginning of class on the designated due date in class, unless otherwise indicated by instructor

 Academic Progress Through the Program

-- The student is expected to apply theory and skills to practice in a safe competent manner in according to the current professional practice guidelines within all lab and simulation and field placement settings.
+- The student is expected to apply theory and skills to practice in a safe competent manner according to the current professional practice guidelines within all lab and simulation, and field placement settings.